 As disclosed above in Part I, Item 1, Note 5 in the Notes to Condensed Consolidated Financial Statements included in this Quarterly Report on Form 10-Q, on November 18, 2011, a sole arbitrator ruled against us in an arbitration in Minnesota.
 The arbitration involves claims brought by Seagate Technology LLC ("Seagate") against us and a now former employee, alleging misappropriation of confidential information and trade secrets.
 The arbitrator issued an interim award against us in the amount of \$525 million plus pre-award interest.
 On January 23, 2012, the arbitrator issued a final award adding pre-award interest in the amount of \$105.4 million, for a total award of \$630.4 million.
 On January 23, 2012, we filed a petition in the District Court of Hennepin County, Minnesota to have the final arbitration award vacated, and a hearing on the petition to vacate was held on March 1, 2012.
 On October 12, 2012, the District Court of Hennepin County, Minnesota vacated, in full, the \$630.4 million final arbitration award and ordered that a rehearing be held concerning certain trade secret claims before a new arbitrator.
 On October 30, 2012, Seagate initiated an appeal of the Court's decision with the Minnesota Court of Appeals.
-We strongly believe that the Court's decision was correct and intend to vigorously oppose Seagate's efforts to appeal the decision.
-Nevertheless, we cannot be certain we will be successful in a new arbitration of the trade secret claims or in Seagate's efforts to appeal the decision.
-In the event Seagate is successful in its efforts to appeal the Court's decision, the original arbitration award could be reinstated, and payment of the award, including interest (which would apply at the statutory rate of 10% from the date of the original arbitration award), would adversely affect our financial condition, results of operations and cash flows.
+Oral arguments in the appeal were held on April 24, 2013, and a decision is expected within 90 days thereafter.
+We strongly believe that the Court's decision was correct and vigorously oppose Seagate's efforts to appeal the decision.
+Nevertheless, we cannot be certain we will be successful in a new arbitration award could be reinstated, and payment of the award, including interest (which would apply at the statutory rate of 10% from the date of the original arbitration award), would adversely affect our financial condition, results of operations and cash flows.